Here are all TV details for Pompey's game against Southampton in Carabao Cup

 What channel is it on?

-The game will be shown on Sky Sports Football and its HD channel.
+The game will be shown on Sky Sports Main Event and Football as well as the respective HD channels.

 READ MORE: Portsmouth v Southampton is a sell-out - 2,000 Saints fans snap up away tickets for Fratton Park visit